vfarcic/vfarcic.github.io/docker-swarm/docker-swarm-updates.md

 docker service ls # Wait until all services are running
 ```

 Both services should, after a while, have replicas set to *1/1*.
-If they're not, please wait a while longer.
+If they're not, please hold on a while longer.

-Now that we have a working Swarm cluster and two services running, we can explore the ways to deploy a new release of the the *go-demo*.
+Now that we have a working Swarm cluster and two services running, we can explore the ways to deploy a new release of the *go-demo*.

 Deployment With a Downtime
 --------------------------

-if we would use Docker Compose, we'd have to change the version inside the *docker-compose.yml* file and execute `docker-compose up -d`.
+If we would use Docker Compose, we'd have to change the version inside the *docker-compose.yml* file and execute `docker-compose up -d`.
 That command would stop the old container and run the new one in its place.
-Such an action would producr downtime since our service would not be operational during the period the old release is stopped, until the new is running and the service inside it fully initialized.
+Such an action would produce downtime since our service would not be operational during the period the old release is stopped until the new is running and the service inside it is fully initialized.
 That period can be only a few milliseconds, a few seconds, or, in some cases, even a few minutes.
 No matter the duration, there would be downtime, our system (or a part of it) would not be operational, our users would not be happy, and our business would suffer.
 The negative effect caused by this type of downtime is proportional to the deployment frequency.
 The more often we deploy, the more often parts of our system are not operational.
 That, in itself, would prevent us from deploying often.
 Continuous deployment would be unpractical, at best.

 How can we design a process that would allow us to deploy as often as we want without producing any downtime?
 Two of the processes stick out as being most reliable and most commonly used.
 We can employ *rolling updates* or *blue-green deployment*.
 The good news is that Docker Swarm has rolling updates incorporated.